kubernetes-sigs/gateway-api/geps/gep-3949/index.md

     ...
 ```

-Although it is
-explicitly
-not a goal of this GEP
-to support multiple meshes
+Although GAMMA does not fully support multiple meshes
 running in the same cluster at the same time,
 meshes still MUST provide
 human-readable information
 in the `Accepted` condition
 about which mesh instance
-has claimed a given Mesh resource,
+has claimed a given Mesh resource.
-and SHOULD provide human-readable
-information in the `Ready` condition,
-in support of future expansion work.
 This information is meant to be used
 by [Chihiro] and [Ian] as confirmation
 that the mesh instance
 is doing what they expect it to do.

+Mesh implementations MUST
+reject Mesh resources in which `spec.parametersRef`
+references a resource that does not exist
+or is not supported by the mesh implementation,
+setting the `Reason` to `InvalidParameters`.

 The mesh implementation
 MUST set `status.SupportedFeatures`